SteeltoeOSS/Home/README.md

 * [Security](https://github.com/SteeltoeOSS/Security) - simplify integration of security services provided by the cloud platform.

+View the [Steeltoe project list](project-docs/project-list.md) for brief descriptions of all projects, build statuses, and links to the source code.

 ## Getting Started

-1. Perform any of the several [Quick Starts](https://steeltoe.io/docs/steeltoe-configuration/#1-1-quick-start) you will find in the [Steeltoe documentation](https://steeltoe.io/docs/).
+1. Perform any of the several [Quick Starts](https://steeltoe.io/docs/steeltoe-configuration/#1-1-quick-start) you will find throughout the [Steeltoe documentation](https://steeltoe.io/docs/).

 1. Review, run, and modify the extensive collection of [Samples](https://github.com/SteeltoeOSS/Samples) available on Github.

 1. Run through the freely available [Workshop](https://github.com/SteeltoeOSS/Workshop) which contains labs and lab write-ups for most all of the Steeltoe packages.

-1. And of course, last but not least, you can always read the [Steeltoe documentation](https://steeltoe.io/docs/).
+1. To get down into the details of any Steeltoe project, read the [documentation](https://steeltoe.io/docs/).

 ## Getting the Code